karlkfi/kpt-config-sync/docs/user/installation.md

 ### Verify Installation

-To verify that GKE Policy Management components are correctly installed, issue the following command and verify that all deployments listed have status displayed as "Running."
+To verify that CSP Configuration Management components are correctly installed, issue the following command and verify that all deployments listed have status displayed as "Running."